A note on the $(\infty,n)$-category of cobordisms: Variants of Bordn and comparison with Lurie's definition

 \subsubsection{Unbounded submanifolds}

 We could have omitted the condition that $M$ be bounded in condition \eqref{cond 1} in Definitions \ref{def PBord} and \ref{def PBord simplices}, requiring it only to be closed.
-This modification leads to an $n$-fold simplicial space $\PBord_n^{unb}$ which does not satisfy the property in Lemma \ref{lemma source fibration}.
+This modification leads to an $n$-fold simplicial space $\PBord_n^{unb}$ together with a level-wise inclusion